WassimBenzarti/colab-ssh/README.md

 |`region`|string|-|`us`|The region you want to setup for ngrok|
 |~~`publish`~~|-|-|-|Deprecated|

-### `git_init` function
+### `init_git` function
-`git_init` allows you to clone a repository (private or public) and sets up the right remote URL without the need for authentication using your github personal token.
+`init_git` allows you to clone a repository (private or public) and sets up the right remote URL without the need for authentication using your github personal token.

 This function accepts the following parameters
 |Parameter|Type|Required|Default value|Description|